Is now a good time to buy a holiday home in the UK? With abroad travel still clouded by...

 Your cottage may feel like home to you, but to arriving guests it will be as unfamiliar as a hotel room.
+Therefore, providing a welcome pack for your guests is one of the most important parts of furnishing your holiday let.
 Luckily, there are a number of things you can do to make your guests feel comfortable from the moment they arrive, and one of those is it to create a welcome pack.

 First impressions are so important: don’t dive in with a host of strict rules to stick to.
 Instead, welcome guests to your property with a friendly note that lets them know a little about you and your property.
 Most people that stay at your property will enjoy hearing about its history, and are more likely to take care of the place if they’ve received a friendly and personal ‘Hello’ from its owner.

 One of the best ways to put your guests’ mind at rest is to include emergency contact information in your welcome pack.
 Be sure to include your own contact telephone or that of your caretaker or handyman, as well as phone numbers for local doctors, hospitals and dentists.
 If your property is pet friendly, including the number for the local vets is a nice touch too.